Lucerin Blue

-Lucerin Blue were a Canadian band who plays Christian rock, post-grunge, nu metal, heavy metal, and hardcore punk from Goderich, Ontario, formed in 1997.
-They have released one studio album, Tales of the Knife in 2003, with Tooth & Nail Records.
+Lucerin Blue were a Canadian (Goderich, Ontario) band whose music has been described as Christian rock, post-grunge, nu metal, heavy metal, and hardcore punk.
+Formed in 1997, they released one studio album, Tales of the Knife in 2003, with Tooth & Nail Records.
 The band disbanded in 2005.

 Background

 Lucerin Blue formed in Goderich, Ontario, Canada, during 1997.
 Their members are lead vocalist and rhythms guitarist, Justin Morgan, lead guitarist and background vocalist, Nathan Byle, bassist and background vocalist, Paul Rennick, and drummer, Ryan Turner.

 Music history

 The band began their recording careers in 2003, with the studio album, Tales of the Knife, that was released on May 23, 2003, from Tooth & Nail Records.